 The problem is caused partly by repeated amendment of the underlying legislative provisions of immigration law, which are now scattered around Acts of Parliament from 1971, 1988, 1999, 2002, 2004, 2006, 2007, 2008, 2009, 2014 and 2016.
 All of these not only set out free standing provisions of their own but also amend previous legislation.
 The older Acts have been amended and re-amended repeatedly.

 The original versions are readily available at legislation.gov.uk.
 This is no use at all in immigration law, though.
 It is essential to be able to access the current, amended versions.
 These are not available at all, or at least not reliably.

 Lord Neuberger went on to say that this is a “lamentable” state of affairs:

 the updating service to deal with amendments and repeals is little short of lamentable, with amendments and repeals sometimes not being recorded more than six years after the event.
 It should not cost much for the UK government to ensure that its legislation website is kept up-to-date, so that current legislation is freely available to everyone.

 And that is before we start looking at the secondary legislation.

-Appendix FM of the Immigration Rules applies to family members; it is arguably the single most important section of the rules for which it is most important that the rules are clear.
+Appendix FM of the Immigration Rules applies to family members.
+It is arguably the single most important section, for which it is vital that the rules are clear.